adventuring/ChaosFight/Source/StyleGuide.md

 ### Code Blocks

-Use **exactly 10 spaces** for indentation of code blocks within subroutines.
+Use **at least 10 spaces** for indentation of code blocks within subroutines.

 **Correct:**
 ```basic